The United Nations Office for Project Services (UNOPS)

 UNOPS is currently helping partners deliver over $19 million in customized social and economic development projects across Sri Lanka.
 From building schools and hospitals to waste-management facilities, projects in the country help build national capacity by involving local counterparts and contractors.

-Flickr album to see more pictures from the project.
+Visit our Flickr album to see more pictures from the project.